-Luckily, there’s a cure for coming up with activities for kids: planning!
+Luckily, there’s a cure for keeping kids active and entertained: planning!
 One great option is signing your kids up for a summer camp experience — anything from classic sports or crafts at your nearest YMCA to STEM (science, technology, engineering, and math) summer camps or fashion training at one of Philadelphia’s amazing college campuses.
 But if you didn’t plan that far ahead, or if your family simply doesn’t have the time or money for a traditional summer camp, then you can bring a little bit of it home by creating a go-to list of activities for your kids to do at home.

 Start by writing up various indoor and outdoor activities for kids on slips of paper or ice pop sticks, and then place them in a jar.
 Stock up on any special supplies you might need so you can make sure you’re ready to act.
 Then, each time a child arrives at your side looking lost and in need of summer fun, simply hand over the jar and point them toward the supplies.
 Instant summer time fun at home!

-That first request for entertainment is sure to be arriving soon, so here are some low-cost, at-home summer activities to get you started:
+That first request for entertainment is sure to be arriving soon, so here are some low-cost, creative ways for kids to beat summer boredom at home:

 - Easy mosaic “stained glass” windows.
 Pick out your favorite colors of tissue paper, then tear or cut into small squares (about the size of a quarter).
 Cut a sheet of clear contact paper to the size you’d like your finished window to be, and then carefully pull back the adhesive backing.
 Once the sticky side of the paper is exposed, lay it face-up on a flat surface.
 (You may need to tape down the corners to keep them from curling.)
 Then use your tissue squares to create a picture — it could be your child’s favorite landscape, a smiley face, or just an explosion of their favorite colors.
 Once the design is complete, cut a second sheet of contact paper to the same size, pull off the backing, and lay on top of the tissue paper, trapping the design between the two sticky sheets.
 Gently smooth to eliminate any air bubbles, and trim the contact paper if necessary.
 Punch a hole in the top of your new “stained glass”, thread with string, and hang by a window to watch the sun shine in.